 My cider was (forgive the immodesty) a hit.
 People who came to my house pushed past me to dive for my kegerator and a pull of what I called “Handlebar Hard Cider.”
 Pretty cool.

-Then, about a year and a half ago, I met fellow Erie resident (and now good friend) John Jacquat at a planning meeting for the first annual Erie Brewfest.
+Then, in 2013, I met fellow Erie resident (and now great friend) John Jacquat at a planning meeting for the first annual Erie Brewfest.
 During the meeting, John heard me talk about my ideas for the Brewfest.
 He also heard the passion I had for great beer and wonderful cider.
 After the meeting, John approached me.

 “Mike, I want to open a brewery with someone and I think you’re that guy.